filthyrake/astro-gcal/README.md

 TO-DO:
 * Add more tests/etc
 * Write installation/usage instructions
 * See if there's an easier way to do some of this?
 This has a LOT of steps involved to get up and running.
 Maybe containerize it.
+I know this is broadly overengineered :D that was a bit intentional, but now I need to make it packageable.

 # Installation Instructions